(Total 26 days trip, 5 nights hotel, 2 nights lodge and 17 nights camping. Everest & Annapurna region combined, Highest evevation 3800 meters)

-Most of the Annapurna region treks start from Pokhara.
-The drive to Pokhara is a very scenic driving and takes about 7 to 8 hours.
-We stop at few places to take break and have lunch.
-We see a beautiful countryside villages and many more daily life of the local people on the way.
-While we are in the Everest region we visit the beautiful monastery at Tengboche and at Khumjung.
-On this trip we visit the Everest view Hotel which is the world highest elevated hotel.
-On this trip we get the chances to see and learn about the famous people the Sherpas and their cultures.
-We do depart this trip from Kathmandu .
-We do fly by a small twin water plane to Lukla.
-This flight will be 37 minutes and we do start our trek from Lukla.
+This trip is divided into 3 segments.
+Annapurna trek, Chitwan National Park safari & Everest trek.
+Most of the Annapurna region treks start from Pokhara & our frist trek will start from Pokhara.
+While driving or trekking we will see beautiful countryside village & daily life of the locals.
+While we are in the Everest region we will visit the beautiful monasteries at Tengboche and Khumjung, the Everest View Hotel which is the world highest elevated hotel.
+On this Trip we get the chance to see & learn about the famous people the Sherpas. & their culture.
+We will depart from Kathmandu taking a twin otter flight to Lukla.
+This flight will be 37 minutes and we start our trek from Lukla.

 Day 1.
 Arrival in KTM (1300m): Today you will our local leader at Kathmandu airport, pick you up from airport and transferred to hotel.
 There would not be much activities today.
 You will have a good rest at the hotel.
 Depending on your arrival time you may explore the There are many restaurants in Thamel for dinner.
 If you fell tired you may eat in the hotel, take good rest catch up with the jetlag.